 Among the collections of the Center for Old World Archaeology and Art at Brown University (Providence, RI, USA), there is an enigmatic piece of Cypriote sculpture which features the head of male, wearing a lion-skin headdress, set atop a draped female torso–obviously the product of a flawed restoration.
 The statue presents an ideal opportunity to discuss two important types of votive statuary commonly found in Archaic and Classical sanctuaries in Cyprus.
 I would like to thank the Center for Old World Archaeology and Art for permission to publish the piece in this forum.

 Main website of the journal.
 Provides TOC for last ten years, including some articles available as .pdfs.
-The RA is one of only a few major journals that frequently highlight Cypriote material culture; the journal also includes book reviews on Cypriote volumes.
+The RA is one of only a few major journals that frequently highlight Cypriot material culture; the journal also includes book reviews on Cypriot volumes.

 Website of the journal Thetis, an interdisciplinary journal of Greek and Cypriote archaeology and history, edited by Reinhard Stupperich (University of Heidelberg) and Heinz A. Richter (University of Mannheim).
 Especially useful is the listing of the Table of Contents for each issue; the journal has been published since 1994.

 Edited by Richard Stillwell, the somewhat outdated but nevertheless valuable Princeton Encyclopedia of Classical Sites can still be consulted for basic information on numerous sites in the classical Mediterranean.
-Cypriote sites are featured prominently, including Amathous, Chytroi, Golgoi, Idalion, Kition, Kourion, Lapithos, Marion, Palaipaphos (Kouklia), Salamis, Soloi, and Tamassos.
+Cypriot sites are featured prominently, including Amathous, Chytroi, Golgoi, Idalion, Kition, Kourion, Lapithos, Marion, Palaipaphos (Kouklia), Salamis, Soloi, and Tamassos.
 Most entries, written by K. Nicolaou, include bibliographies (with references through the 1970s).
-Perseus offers a searchable index of the volume.